Wayne Dropulich: 2013 federal election

 Although he received only 1,908 first preference votes in the 2013 federal election, under the single transferable vote system in place for Senate elections he was able to gain the required 123,304 votes to meet the Senate quota in Western Australia.
 The Australian Sports Party had been involved in preference swap deals organised by Glenn Druery as part of the Minor Party Alliance.
 Initially, Dropulich did not win a seat, but was elected to the Senate upon a recount of the ballots.

 The Australian Electoral Commission admitted to losing a significant number of Western Australian Senate ballots prior to them being counted, which resulted in the election being referred to the High Court sitting as the Court of Disputed Returns.
-Dropulich spent 114 days as a senator-elect, until the High Court declared void the Western Australian Senate results in February 2014.
+Dropulich spent 114 days as a senator-elect, until the High Court declared void the Western Australian Senate results on 18 February 2014.

 Dropulich stood again for election on the Australian Sports Party ticket at the Western Australia special Senate election in 2014 but did not win a seat.

 He subsequently opened his own mortgage-broking business in Perth, Senator Finance.